Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

 In 2018, Jaclyn was honoured as one of Lexpert’s Rising Stars: Leading Lawyers Under 40.
-She is also recognized as a leading lawyer by Best Lawyers in Canada and as a leading lawyer to watch in Entertainment Law by the 2019 Canadian Legal Lexpert Directory.
+She is ranked by Chambers Canada and has been recognized as a leading lawyer by Best Lawyers in Canada since 2019.

-In February 2019, Jaclyn was appointed to the Board of Trustees of The Royal Ontario Museum.
-Jaclyn has also served on the boards of several non-profit organizations including the Jewish Chamber of Commerce and the McGill Alumni Association - Toronto Branch and is a member of the advisory council for McGill’s Women, Leadership and Philanthropy Initiative.
+Jaclyn is a Trustee on the Board of Trustees of The Royal Ontario Museum and is the Vice Chair of the Governance Committee.
+Jaclyn has also served on the boards of several non-profit organizations, including the Jewish Chamber of Commerce and the McGill Alumni Association - Toronto Branch and is a founding member of the advisory council for McGill’s Women, Leadership and Philanthropy Initiative.

-Jaclyn teaches entertainment and business law courses at the University of Toronto and is the recipient of several Excellence in Teaching awards.
-Jaclyn is also a frequent speaker and panellist at seminars on a range of entertainment and media-related issues.
+Jaclyn teaches business law courses at the University of Toronto’s Rotman Commerce business school and is the recipient of several Excellence in Teaching awards.
+She is also a regular guest lecturer at the University of Toronto’s law school.
+Jaclyn is a frequent speaker and panellist at seminars on a range of entertainment and media-related issues.

 |Year of Call||